 3. Uniform and even protective coating

-4. Bright and aesthetic appealing
+4. Bright and aesthetic appealing surface

 5. Great corrosion resistance